psmak3/psmak3.github.io/_posts/beer/2017-04-27-breakfaststout.md

 ---
+title: 'Spew Brew Review: Breakfast Stouts'
+comments: no
+excerpt: Beer
+output: pdf_document
 layout: post
-title: "Spew Brew Review: Breakfast Stouts"
-excerpt: "Beer"
+share: yes
 categories: beer
-comments: false
-share: true
 ---

 ![](https://cdn.shopify.com/s/files/1/0030/3802/products/2016-03-25_12-48-30.png?v=1464412046)

 Hello and welcome to another 'Spew Brew Review'.
 I know it has been awhile since I talked about some beer.
 To be honest, I found myself in reruns when I was out tasting.
 In other words, instead of trying new stuff, I gravitated to some of the older ales I trusted.